GlaxoSmithKline plc – Annual report – 31 December 2025

 To mitigate the risk of double taxation, profits are recognised in territories by reference to the activities performed there and the value they generate.
 To ensure the profits recognised in jurisdictions are aligned to the activity undertaken there, and in line with current OECD guidelines, we base our transfer pricing policy on the arm’s length principle and support our transfer prices with economic analysis and reports.

 We do not engage in artificial tax arrangements – those without business or commercial substance.
-We do not seek to avoid tax by the use of ‘tax havens’ or transactions we would not fully disclose to a tax authority.
+We do not seek to avoid tax by using ‘tax havens’ or transactions we would not fully disclose to a tax authority.
 We have a zero-tolerance approach to tax evasion and the facilitation of tax evasion.

 We seek to maintain open and constructive relationships with tax authorities worldwide, meeting regularly to discuss our tax affairs and real time business updates wherever possible to support their work and help manage tax risk in accordance with our framework.

-Our Core tax rate for 2024 was 17% (2023: 15.5%).
-The rate continues to benefit from innovation incentives available in key territories in which we operate, such as the UK and Belgium Patent Box regimes, albeit at a reduced level following introduction of global minimum corporate tax rate provisions, in line with the OECD’s Pillar 2 model rules, with effect from 1 January 2024.
+Our Core tax rate for 2025 was 17.1% (2024: 17.0%).
+The rate continues to benefit from innovation incentives available in key territories in which we operate, such as the UK and Belgium Patent Box regimes, albeit at a reduced level following introduction of global minimum corporate tax rate provisions, in line with the OECD’s Pillar Two model rules.

 Group financial review (extract 2)